progit/progit/en/02-git-basics/01-chapter2.markdown

 ### Cloning an Existing Repository ###

 If you want to get a copy of an existing Git repository — for example, a project you’d like to contribute to — the command you need is git clone.
 If you’re familiar with other VCS systems such as Subversion, you’ll notice that the command is clone and not checkout.
 This is an important distinction — Git receives a copy of nearly all data that the server has.
 Every version of every file for the history of the project is pulled down when you run `git clone`.
-In fact, if your server disk gets corrupted, you can use any of the clones on any client to set the server back to the state it was in when it was cloned (you may lose some server-side hooks and such, but all the versioned data would be there—see Chapter 4 for more details).
+In fact, if your server disk gets corrupted, you can use any of the clones on any client to set the server back to the state it was in when it was cloned (you may lose some server-side hooks and such, but all the versioned data would be there — see Chapter 4 for more details).

 You clone a repository with `git clone [url]`.
 For example, if you want to clone the Ruby Git library called Grit, you can do so like this: